 - One alumnus currently sits on the PNPI Board of Directors.

-- Two alumni currently work as full-time staff at PNPI.
+- Three alumni have worked as full-time staff at PNPI.

 Alumni leave the program with a better understanding of/exposure to: